ClimExHandbook/ClimExHandbook/_posts/2019-11-06-plant-respiration.md

 The sensitivity of the respiration rate to dynamic environmental conditions and its coupling with plant growth necessitates high frequency, continuous measurements if the goal is to disentangle the underlying drivers regulating plant respiration rates.
 For this reason, the gold standard is continuous measurements of CO<sub>2</sub> efflux (Tarvainen et al., 2014).
-This requires either closed or open chambers mounted on or around the plant organ of interest (Field et al., 1989; Tamayo et al., 2001, <em>see Special cases below</em>).
-Closed chambers must be opened between measurements using some automated mechanism.
+This requires either closed or open chambers mounted on or around the plant organ(s) of interest (Field et al., 1989; Tamayo et al., 2001, <em>see Special cases below</em>).
+Closed chambers are vented between measurements, typically using some automated mechanisms.
 Open chambers can remain closed, but they require a cooling mechanism if they are exposed to daytime sun.
-In theory, O<sub>2</sub> influx could also be measured (Gonzalez et al., 2007), but in fact this is seldom done in terrestrial ecosystems because the background concentration in the atmosphere is so high that a change would be difficult to detect.
+In theory, O<sub>2</sub> influx could instead be measured to estimate plant respiration rates (Gonzalez et al., 2007), but in fact this is seldom done in terrestrial ecosystems because the background concentration in the atmosphere is so high that a change would be difficult to detect.

 &nbsp;